-- Use an SD card adapter for microSD cards. - Insert the SD card into the card slot to store videos and snapshots. - Do not remove the SD card when the camera is powered on.
+- Insert the microSD card into the card slot to store videos and snapshots. - Do not remove the microSD card when the camera is powered on.

 It is not recommended to record with the SD card for 24/7 continuously, as it may not be able to support long term continuous data read/write.
 Please contact the manufacturer of the SD card for information regarding the reliability and life expectancy.